local-ch/lhs/README.md

 ##### limit_key

 `limit_key` sets the key used to indicate how many items you want to retrieve per page e.g. `size`, `limit`, etc.
-In case the `limit_key` parameter differs for how it needs to be requested from how it's provided in the reponse, use `body` and `parameter` subkeys.
+In case the `limit_key` parameter differs for how it needs to be requested from how it's provided in the response, use `body` and `parameter` subkeys.

 ```ruby
 # app/models/record.rb